jcookin/climbing-comp/README.md

 Grafana dashboard is available as a subpath to the root domain in the kubernetes manifest.
 It can be accessed at `/dashboard`.

+Setup the sqlite datasource before importing dashboards.
+Set this datasource as the default.

+Refer to [grafana deployment manifest](./deploy/k8s.yml) `volumeMounts` section for where the sqlite database is mounted.